 Add to Calendar

-MASADA From Jewish Revolt to Modern Myth is available for sale on a variety of internet outlets.
 Our informal discussion group meets online via Zoom every Friday from 12 – 1.
-All are welcome to join us, regardless of their level of expertise.
+All are welcome to join our discussions, regardless of their level of expertise.
 If you have questions, please contact Jay Jacoby at firstname.lastname@example.org.

 Sharing is caring